Subject Guides

 At the thesis and dissertation stage/level of research, you will be using multiple sources, many more than are required by the typical undergraduate essay or paper.

-• What is the major criticism about the sources I've selected?
+- What is the major criticism about the sources I've selected?
 E.g., Are there texts that lay solid groundwork for studying the detective novel: its history, the major themes, the major authors, the major geographical loci?

-• Or, you can select a lens and apply it to your study.
+- Or, you can select a lens and apply it to your study.
 What are the most foundational, important post-colonial texts, for example, and how can you apply them to your research?

-• Who has done similar research?
+- Who has done similar research?
 How am I adding to the scholarly conversation?

-So, where can you find these sources?
+Once you have asked, and answered, these questions, where can you find these sources?
+Keep scrolling...

-Catalog Searching
+Catalog Searching in FindIt!

 How to search for titles like the above in the Catalog: